History of Morgan Stanley in Timeline

 August 7, 2012: Settlement in Price-Fixing Scandal

-September 29, 2013: Partnership Announcement
+September 29, 2013: Partnership with Longchamp and La Française AM

-November 2013: Investment in affordable housing
+November 2013: Investment in Affordable Housing

 In November 2013, Morgan Stanley announced that it would invest $1 billion to help improve affordable housing.

 2013: Morgan Stanley v.
-Skowron
+Skowron Case

 February 2014: Settlement with US Government

-July 2014: Fundraising for Asian private equity
+July 2014: Raising Funds for Asian Private Equity

 In July 2014, Morgan Stanley's Asian private equity arm announced it had raised around $1.7 billion for its fourth fund in the area.

-September 2014: Settlement in Mortgage-Backed Securities Lawsuit
+September 2014: Settlement of Mortgage-Backed Securities Lawsuit

 May 2015: FINRA Fine for Rule Violations